hdub-tech/bitwarden-directory-connector-containers/docs/base-image.md

 This README documents the `bwdc-base` image, also referred to as the "base image."
 > [!TIP]
-> If you are using the directory connector "typed containers (Gsuite, etc), which is the primary use case of this repo, you do not need to do anything documented here!
+> If you are using the directory connector "typed" containers (Gsuite, etc), which is the primary use case of this repo, you do not need to do anything documented here!
 <!-- markdownlint-disable-next-line no-blanks-blockquote -->